-You care about the world’s precious water resources: you turn off the faucet when you’re brushing your teeth and you definitely don’t take twenty-minute long showers.
-While these acts, along with the use of appliances that save water like toilets and shower heads, are fantastic ways to conserve water … if you really want to make a difference with water conservation, then there is a bigger piece of the puzzle to consider.
+You care about the world’s precious water resources.
+You turn off the faucet when you’re brushing your teeth and definitely don’t take twenty-minute long showers.
+While these acts–along with the use of appliances that save water like toilets and showerheads–are fantastic ways to conserve water, if you really want to make a difference with water conservation, there’s a bigger piece of the puzzle to consider.

 So exactly how does eating these products increase your water footprint?
 Here’s the scoop!

 The Average Family